 Once the shroud of secrecy in healthcare pricing is removed, policymakers (i.e., politicians and regulators) will be able to see where we over-diagnose, overtreat, and overpay, as well as where we may not be investing enough to achieve the outcomes we deserve.

 While we are ultimately fighting for healthcare price transparency, we are determined to empower patients today, by providing the system and the tools any patient can use to dispute their own medical bills and by providing information and self-help resources to help everyone become better healthcare consumers.

 Price transparency won’t fix everything that is wrong with the American healthcare system, but nothing can be fixed without it.

 Price transparency is essential to a functioning market.
 The U.S. healthcare system cannot operate as a healthy market without it.
 Price transparency ensures a basic economic principle is at work: Price discovery.

-David’s Strategic Leadership book series is designed to help business leaders collect information, operate at peak performance, and hone their decision-making skills.
-His titles include One Dot Two Dots Get Some New Dots, Become an Elite Mental Athlete, and Three Steps Ahead.
-He has also published several books on innovation, business management, and executive leadership, including The Innovator’s Toolkit: 50+ Techniques for Predictable and Sustainable Organic Growth and Insourcing Innovation: How to Achieve Competitive Excellence Using TRIZ.
+David’s Connect the Dots book series is designed to help business leaders collect information, operate at peak performance, and hone their decision-making skills.
+His titles include One Dot Two Dots Get Some New Dots, Become an Elite Mental Athlete and Three Steps Ahead.
+He’s also published several books on innovation, business management and executive leadership, including The Innovator’s Toolkit: 50+ Techniques for Predictable and Sustainable Organic Growth and Insourcing Innovation: How to Achieve Competitive Excellence Using TRIZ.